Atelierhaus Salzamt

-The Atelierhaus Salzamt (lit: "Studio House Salt Authority") is a cultural institution in the city of Linz, Austria founded in 2009.
-Its stated goal is to promote and support international exchange programs in the field of visual arts.

-The house is located in the centre of Linz, directly on the southern bank of the Danube.
-It functions as an art gallery, an artists' residence, and a studio space for local and international artists.
+The Atelierhaus Salzamt, which translates to "Studio House Salt Authority," is a cultural institution founded in 2009 in Linz, Austria.
+Its core mission is to promote and enrich international exchange programs in the visual arts field.
+The facility serves various roles, acting as an art gallery, offering accommodation for artists, and providing studio space to both local and international artists.

 History

 The building was constructed in 1706 as a Salzamt, an imperial authority that regulated the salt trade in Austria.

 Typical of its time and area, it has many baroque architectural features, like cross-vaulted ceilings.
 The outside walls are built on the former city walls and are up to two meters thick.

-The city of Linz undertook the four-million-euro renovation as part of the preparations for being named the European Capital of Culture for 2009.
-As the building is listed as a protected landmark, the renovation focused on the best possible preservation of the original building materials.
-The original stucco ceilings and wooden floorboards were preserved in many rooms.
-A basement was installed to house the building services and sanitary facilities, making the building suitable as a living space.
+In preparation for its designation as the European Capital of Culture in 2009, the city of Linz embarked on a renovation project for a notable building, with a budget of four million euros.
+Due to the building's status as a protected landmark, the renovation efforts were primarily concentrated on preserving its original structural elements.
+This included maintaining the authentic stucco ceilings and wooden floorboards in numerous rooms.
+Additionally, a basement was constructed to accommodate the building's utilities and sanitary installations, thereby rendering the building more functional as a residential space.

 The Studio House

-The Atelierhaus Salzamt is a meeting place for young visual artists from Austria and abroad.
-A total of nine studios are available for use.
-Four international scholarship holders are each provided with a small apartment and their own studio free of charge for a maximum period of two months.
+The Atelierhaus Salzamt serves as a hub for emerging visual artists, both from Austria and around the world.
+This establishment houses a total of nine studios designated for artistic purposes.
+Additionally, the facility extends its support by offering four international artists residencies, each accompanied by a modest apartment and a private studio, at no expense to the artists.

 In addition, international guest artists receive a monthly stipend to cover living costs.
 Studios and apartments are also rented out to the Province of Upper Austria, University of Art and Design Linz and Ars Electronica.
-Four further studios without apartments attached are given free of charge to local artists from Linz and Upper Austria.
+Four further studios without apartments attached are given to local artists from Linz and Upper Austria.

 In order to document the international artistic exchange and to engage with the public, there are regular exhibitions, lectures, discussions, presentations and screenings in the ground floor exhibition and event spaces.